kapouer/matchdom/README.md

 Using the appropriate plugin, `node` can be an HTML fragment parsed into DOM, or a JSON object or plain text.
 If it cannot be modeled, it is returned as-is.

+If the node is a fragment, a fragment is returned (even if empty).
+Otherwise, if the result is a node or a value, it is returned (and can be null).

 Since `merge` mutates nodes in their current document model, it is also possible to merge multiple nodes, one by one, to avoid a costly search over all the nodes of the document tree.